 Taormina (Sicily)

-Settled on the picturesque hill of Monte Tauro, Taormina views of the bays below and that of Mount Etna have been attracting people here for centuries.
-Settled by the Sicels, Greeks and Romans, then the Byzantines, Saracens, Arabs, Normans and Spaniards, there is a lot of history.
+Settled on the picturesque hill of Monte Tauro, Taormina views of the bays below and Mount Etna have attracted people here for centuries.
+Settled by the Sicels, Greeks and Romans, then the Byzantines, Saracens, Arabs, Normans and Spaniards, Taormina has a lot of history.
+Here, you’ll find the remnants of an ancient Greek theatre with Roman modifications, where gladiators entertained audiences, and numerous fragments of ancient buildings.

 Barumini (Sardinia)

 A UNESCO World Heritage Site, Barumini is home to the archaeological site “Su Nuraxi.”
-It is the most complete and best-preserved example of the Nuraghi architecture, Sardiniaโs oldest civilization dating back to the Bronze Age (11th-10th centuries BC.).
+It is the most complete and best-preserved example of the Nuraghi architecture, Sardinia’s oldest civilization dating back to the Bronze Age (11th-10th centuries BC.).
+Not much is known about these cylindrical structures made of basalt blocks.
+A museum and a complex of huts, cisterns, bastions and towers offer a look as far back as the 16th century BC.

 Final thoughts on Roman ruins in Italy